Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the second half of 2023, the market may experience trend reversal points, and businesses need to have solutions and strategies in this context.

-“It would be a huge advantage if domestic enterprises take advantage of the current good price period, combined with the application of price insurance measures.
+“It will be a huge advantage if domestic enterprises take advantage of the current good price period, combined with the application of price insurance measures.
 Once export and import prices in good price areas have been finalized, production activities in the chain will be much more proactive and effective,” said MXV General Director Dang Viet Hung.

 (ILLUSTRATION PHOTO: REUTERS)

-Elevating the position of the Vietnamese market
+Enhancing the position of the Vietnamese market

 At the workshop, CME Group experts continuously affirmed Vietnam's role in the world commodity market.